MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-security/includes/4-design-to-protect-integrity.md

 - The engineering team is implementing their build and release pipelines, but haven't yet addressed the integrity of the build system.
 - They've opted to use a few open-source solutions in both the firmware and the cloud components.
 - They’ve heard how a supply chain compromise or malicious insiders can corrupt code which can then be used to disrupt systems or even exfiltrate data.
+If their customer's  environmental reporting were impacted in such a way that resulted in a failure to report or a misrepresentation that is found in an audit, the affect on Contoso and their customer could be catastrophic.

 *Applying the approach and outcomes*

 - The team modifies their build processes for both firmware and the backend cloud systems, and now include security scanning steps to alert on known common vulnerabilities and exposures (CVEs) in dependencies.
 Additionally, they now include malware scanning of the code and packages as well.
 - They also look at antimalware options for running on Azure Stack HCI, such as Windows Defender Application Control.
 - These measures help increase confidence that the firmware and software that get deployed as part of this solution will not perform unexpected actions, impacting the integrity of the system or the customer’s environmental reporting requirements.
-If the environmental reporting were impacted in such a way that resulted in a failure to report or a misrepresentation that is found in an audit, the affect on Contoso and their customer could be catastrophic.

 ## Employ strong cryptographic mechanisms